MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 18. In the **Welcome to Microsoft 365** dialog box that appears in the middle of the screen, select the forward arrow twice and then the check mark.

-19. In the **Welcome to Microsoft 365** window (which is Laura's Microsoft 365 home page), notice that no column of Microsoft 365 app icons appears in the navigation pane on the side of the screen.
+19. In the **Welcome to Microsoft 365 Copilot** window (which is Laura's Microsoft 365 home page), notice that no column of Microsoft 365 app icons appears in the navigation pane on the side of the screen.
 This is because Laura has not been assigned a Microsoft 365 license. <br/>

-	Select the **Install and more** button, and then in the drop-down menu that appears, select **Install Microsoft 365 apps**.
+	Select the **Install and more** button, and then in the drop-down menu that appears, select **Microsoft 365 apps**.
 This opens the **My account** window for Laura.

-20. In Laura's **My account** window, under the **Office apps & devices** tile, select **View apps & devices**.
+20. In Laura's **My account** window, under the **Office Apps & devices** tile, select **View apps & devices**.
 Note the message that appears at the top of page.
 Laura has not been assigned a license that includes the Office desktop apps, so she’s unable to install Microsoft 365 Apps for enterprise. <br/>

-	‎**Important:** You have just verified that a user can't download Microsoft 365 Apps for enterprise if they haven't been assigned an appropriate Microsoft 365 license.
+	>**Important:** You have just verified that a user can't download Microsoft 365 Apps for enterprise if they haven't been assigned an appropriate Microsoft 365 license.

 21. Leave LON-CL2 open and remain signed into Microsoft 365 as Laura Atkins for the next task.
 In your Edge browser, close the **My account** tab and the **Welcome to Microsoft Edge** tab, but leave the **Home | Microsoft 365** tab open for the next task.